nbogie/cyf-react-challenges/challenge-countries/readme.md

 * Add the search box
 * When the search box has text in it, your app should update the displayed list of countries to only show matches
-  * Accept matches of the string in the country name AND matches in the capital
+  * Accept matches of the string in the country name **AND** matches in the capital's name
 * Matches should be case-insensitive.
 * When the search bar is clear, all countries should be shown.